GeoNet/Actions/branch-protections.md

 The search is unhelpful due to it not populating the list of checks when trying to search without typing.

+## GitHub tokens

+A GitHub token is needed for applying branch protection.
+The permissions required are:

+- admin:org
+- repo

 ## Determine a list of checks

 Use the helper script to get a mostly-concreate set of values